luspock/algorithms/LeetCode/492.ConstructtheRectangle/readme.md

 Note:
 The given area won't exceed 10,000,000 and is a positive integer The web page's width and length you designed must be positive integers.

+## solution

+Since L>=W, W is certernly small than or equal to root of the area.
+And because the condition minimum of (L-W) is required, we can search from the root of area.